SCOTTISH CHAMBERS OF COMMERCE

 In 2010 Tim was awarded the Queen’s Award for Enterprise Promotion, and is a fellow of the Royal Society for the encouragement of Arts, Manufactures and Commerce.

 He is a Founder and Director of Motor Fuel Group (MFG), the largest UK forecourt operator with more than 950 petrol stations operating under the BP, Shell, Texaco and Jet fuel brands.
 Tim sits on the board of MFG, which is chaired by the Scottish serial entrepreneur, Alasdair Locke, and includes former Tesco boss Sir Terry Leahy.
-MFG has just acquired the UK’s leading independent fuel retailer, MRH, in a £1.2 billion deal in February.
+MFG acquired the UK’s leading independent fuel retailer, MRH, in a £1.2 billion deal in February 2018.

 Additionally, Tim is Founder and Chief Executive of Unicorn Property Group, an award winning Scottish property business with a commercial and residential portfolio across the country.
-Established in 2005, Unicorn is involved in the regeneration of Dundee’s waterfront, and Tim is also Vice Chair of the V&A Museum of Design Campaign.
+Established in 2005, Unicorn is involved in the regeneration of Dundee’s waterfront. and He is also Chairperson of the Victoria & Albert Museum of Design.

 A member of the Scottish committee of the BIG Lottery Fund for seven years, Tim studied history at the University of St Andrews, where he is now a Member of Court, before setting off to Sandhurst for the military part of his career, where he served for 10 years, the latter two which were spent as equerry to the Duke of York.